 Remember that study with the 3D-model cocks?
 Here’s what it found…

-For one-night stands, women prefer a cock slightly longer and wider than average with a length of 6.4”/16.3 and a circumference of 5”/12.7 cm.
+For one-night stands, women prefer a cock slightly longer and wider than average with:

 Draw your attention to the circumference…

-In another study24, women were asked what was more important, length, or girth.
-Approximately 21% opted for length and 33% went for girth.
+In another study, women were asked what was more important, length, or girth:

 The female play area (vagina, clitoris, and vulva) is packed with THOUSANDS of nerve endings but they are more concentrated around the vagina entrance than the vagina canal.